Best Nursing Schools in New Mexico

 - Verification of licensure from originating state - sent directly from state to the Board or via NURSYS

-Eastern New Mexico University - Roswell campus is home to acclaimed associate of science in nursing degree tracks.
+Eastern New Mexico University - Roswell campus is home to an acclaimed associate's degree in nursing (ADN) pathway.
+Students complete their first year of requirements, followed by a minimum of 4 semesters of undergrad nursing courses.
 Ethical, experienced nurse educators form undergraduate nursing philosophy with great care, resulting in strong and responsible graduates who are a credit to their profession.
-Get all the program details by visiting the Eastern New Mexico University - Roswell website.

-New Mexico Junior College in Hobbs is located in the southeast corner of the state.
-With classroom, lab and clinical rotation, NMJC graduates have been achieving professional success in the nursing vocation since 1965.
-Learn more by visiting the New Mexico Junior College nursing website.
+Hobbs' New Mexico Junior College is located in the southeast corner of the state, offering an innovative ADN program for prospective RNs.
+Up to 50 students are accepted into the program each August.
+With classroom, lab, and clinical rotation, NMJC graduates have been achieving professional success in the nursing vocation since 1965.

 Clovis Community College is located in Clovis, New Mexico.
-The college's Nursing Program is a Full Member of the New Mexico Nursing Education Consortium (NMNEC) and is home to the following nursing degree and certificate programs: Associate of Applied Science in Nursing and Certificate of Achievement in Health Care Assistant.
-Follow the link to learn more about the Clovis Community College nursing program.
+The college's nursing department is a Full Member of the New Mexico Nursing Education Consortium (NMNEC) and is home to a renowned ADN degree program.
+The 2-semester program covers topics such as human anatomy and physiology, pharmacology, medical terminology, and much more.

 Continued List of All RN Programs in New Mexico